jao11/XMIMSIM/User-guide.md

 XMI-MSIM may also be started on most platforms by double clicking XMI-MSIM input-files and output-files in your platform's file manager, thereby loading the file's contents.

-The main view of the XMI-MSIM consists of three pages that each serve a well-defined purpose.
+The main view of the _XMI-MSIM_ consists of three pages that each serve a well-defined purpose.
 The first page is used to generate inputfiles, based on a number of parameters that are defined by the user.
 The second page allows for the execution of these files, while the third and last page is designed to visualise the results and help in their interpretation.
 The purpose of the following sections is to provide an in-depth guide on how to operate these pages.

+When starting _XMI-MSIM_ without providing a file to open, a new file will be started with default settings.
+The same situation can be obtained at any moment by clicking on _New_ in the menubar.

 ## <a id="create"></a>Creating an inputfile